Here’s everything wrong with feminist anti-sexwork thinking in one tweet:

 Or to approach it from a different direction, I’d like to ask Dunham why she thinks these poor women have decided to do sex work.
 Is she saying they’re too stupid to know better?
 I’m sure she’d deny it, but how else to explain why she’s disregarding the choices these women made about their own lives?

 By definition, these women are trapped in a situation that offers them very few options, none of which are very good.
 And out of that array of bad options, they chose to do sex work.
-Doesn’t that mean that every other options was worse?
+Doesn’t that mean that every other option was worse?
 So when you prevent them from doing sex work, aren’t you forcing them to do something that will make their lives worse?
 These poor women have decided that that sex work — sometimes referred to as “survival sex” — is their best option.
 It seems arrogant and unwise to think you know better than they do.

 Unfortunately, when you try to make this argument, someone inevitably tries to put it in the worst way they can think of: